FinalBuild-Studio/binance-premium-bot/README.md

 ## Auto arbitrage mode

-Arbitrage mode is a mode can find chance to arbitrage between USDT & BUSD perpetual.
+Arbitrage mode is a mode can find a chance to arbitrage between USDT & BUSD perpetual.
 You have to set `-arbitrage` flag and let bot run automatically. :smile:

-Here are some backtest result(real data)
+Here are some backtest result(real data).

+NOTE: Binance taker fee is excluded

 |#|CURRENCY|POSITION|BUY|SELL|PROFIT|
 |-|-|-|-|-|-|